Flowpack/flowpack.github.io/index.md

 	<h3>
 	<a name="support-or-contact" class="anchor" href="#support-or-contact"><span class="octicon octicon-link"></span></a>Support or Contact</h3>

-	<p>Commercial support of our packages is available.
-Please use the issue tracker for questions to the community.</p>
+	<p>Commercial support of our packages is available (please get in touch with us).
+Use the Github issue tracker in the respective repositories for questions to the community.</p>

 	<h3>
 	<a name="license" class="anchor" href="#license"><span class="octicon octicon-link"></span></a>License</h3>